wp-plugins/software-license-manager/readme.txt

 https://www.tipsandtricks-hq.com/software-license-manager-plugin-for-wordpress

 == Changelog ==

+= 1.6 =
+* Updated the sample plugin code so the query works better.
+* Added the ability to reset the debug log file from the plugin settings interface.
+* The item_reference value will be stored in the database (if sent via the activation API query).

 = 1.5 =
 * Added the option to search a license key from the manage licenses interface.